post-self/post-self.ink/content/about/writing.md

 The bittersweet
 :   Uploading is one-way and destructive.
 There is a loss behind every upload.
 The System itself is built on the backs of the lost.
 Climate grief remains a real issue.
 Finding ways to deal with grief and yet find the sweet in one's new life is part and parcel of the setting.

+Self-inserts
+:   Imagine yourself in a world you could come to love.

 ## Reconsider before writing this

 Violence